 Eisenstaedt, who died in 1995, added: “People tell me that when I’m in heaven … people will remember that picture: ‘Oh, this is the photographer who took that picture of V-J Day.’”

-.
+On Friday, the Times Square Alliance hosted a mass re-enactment of the kiss.
 The business improvement district marks the anniversary every five years, handing out white sailor caps and red roses to the first 200 couples.

 “My theory over time has been, ‘You know what?
 They’re all true,’” alliance president Tim Tompkins says of the many people claiming to be the subjects of the iconic photo.